rahmahtri/Hypothesis-Testing-Concept/README.md

 ## Description
 ### Central Tendency Measurement
-mean : sum of all data divided by number of data median : middle of our data after sorted mode : most frequent values of data
+mean : sum of all data divided by number of data, median : middle of our data after sorted, mode : most frequent values of data,

 ### Spread Measurement
-variance : measures how far each number in the set is from the mean standard deviation : variance squared range : maximum minus by minimum quartile/quantile : divided data into four (quarto) part
+variance : measures how far each number in the set is from the mean, standard deviation : variance squared, range : maximum minus by minimum, quartile/quantile : divided data into four (quarto) part

 ### Hypothesis Testing in Statistic